 West Virginia and fracking

-This map shows the number of Marcellus Shale permits granted by county in West Virginia from 2006 - 2011.
+This map to the right shows the number of Marcellus Shale permits granted by county in West Virginia from 2006 - 2011.

 Environmental and health impacts